War of Liberation (1989–1990): Aoun under siege

 On 17 July the LF joined forces with Aoun to launch a blitz on West Beirut in which ‘scores’ were killed.
 With nightly artillery exchanges continuing the Arab League announced on 31 July that they had ended their efforts to end the conflict.
-On 10 August the Syrians launched a massive artillery offensive on targets in the Christian enclave, culminating three days later in a PSP ground offensive against Aoun’s positions in Souq El Gharb overlooking the palace at Baabda and the Ministry of Defence at Yarze.
-The attack failed with 20-30 PSP men killed.
-Aoun’s forces retaliated by bombarding Syrian positions in the Beqaa Valley.
+On 10 August the Syrians launched a massive artillery offensive on targets in the Christian enclave, culminating three days later in a PSP ground offensive against Aoun's positions in Souq El Gharb overlooking the palace at Baabda and the Ministry of Defence at Yarze.
+The attack failed with 20–30 PSP men killed.
+Aoun's forces retaliated by bombarding Syrian positions in the Beqaa Valley.
 Two weeks later, 29 August, the Sun Shield, a Danish registered fuel tanker was hit by shellfire, caught fire and sank in Jouneh bay.
 Nine crew members were killed.

 It was estimated that by this time only between 10% and 15% of the civilian population remained in Beirut.
 There had been no water or electricity for two weeks.

-On 6 September 1989, without prior announcement American Ambassador John Thomas McCarthy and 29 staff were airlifted out of the US embassy in Aoun’s enclave.
+On 6 September 1989, without prior announcement American Ambassador John Thomas McCarthy and 29 staff were airlifted out of the US embassy in Aoun's enclave.
 Police counts for the previous six months gave 828 people killed and 2,455 wounded.

 In September 1989 Saudi Arabia presented a seven-point peace plan which Aoun accepted and on 22 September a cease fire was announced and Beirut airport was re-opened having been closed for six months.
 People began returning to the city and schools re-opened on 10 October.
-The Syrian blockade of fuel for the city’s power station in the Christian enclave meant there was only electricity for two hours a day.
+The Syrian blockade of fuel for the city's power station in the Christian enclave meant there was only electricity for two hours a day.
 Meanwhile sixty-two members of parliament, half Christian and half Muslim, were meeting in Taif.
 After three weeks of negotiations they came to an agreement which Aoun rejected on 22 October.
-Dany Chamoun, one of Aoun’s loyal supporters was in favour of the deal.
+Dany Chamoun, one of Aoun's loyal supporters, was in favour of the deal.
 George Saadeh, leader of the Kataeb Party (the political wing of the LF), had been one of the key Christian negotiators in Taif.
 In an attempt to derail the Taif timetable, on 3 November, Aoun announced that he was dissolving parliament and tens of thousands of his supporters took to the streets.
 Thousands gathered around the Presidential palace in Baabda and a large group invaded the Maronite headquarters in Bkerké where they abused the Patriarch, Nasrallah Sfeir.
 Geagea sent two hundred LF militiamen to protect the Kataeb radio station, Voice of Lebanon.
-On 5 November an assembly of members of Parliament, including thirty arriving from exile in Paris, met in Qoleiat air base North Lebanon, and elected Rene Muawad as President.
+On 5 November an assembly of members of Parliament, including thirty arriving from exile in Paris, met in Qoleiat air base North Lebanon, and elected René Moawad as President.
 He was recognised by the International Community as the legitimate President of Lebanon but was killed by a car bomb seventeen days later.
 Twenty-three other people were killed in the explosion.
 During December thousands remained encamped in Baabda acting as a human shield around Aoun.